nirandiw/cvdnn-tutorial/README.md

 # Tools for computer vision

-This repository contains varies tools and deep neural network models you can use for computer vision.
+This repository contains various tools and deep neural network models you can use for computer vision.